 The following conditions apply to the Authority:

-- Disposal classes apply to records and information in any format.
+- Disposal classes apply to records and information in any format (including personal information).

 - Classes refer to original records created within administrative and academic departments, or by boards and committees.
 Copies distributed for reference may usually be destroyed when no longer required (see Normal Administrative Practice below).

-- Minimum retention periods are given - records may be kept longer if still of value to the creating office, and records must be kept longer if litigation is pending (see NOTE below).
+- Minimum retention periods are given - records may be kept longer if still of value to the creating office, and records must be kept longer if:

 - After consultation with the Archivists, all records recommended for permanent retention should be transferred to the University Archives when no longer required for business purposes.